What is “Prohibited Association”?

 WADA maintains a global list of Athlete Support Personnel who are currently serving a ban and who are therefore disqualified from working with Athletes and other persons subject to the Code.
 This list is designed to assist Athletes in making sure that they do not associate with anyone that may induce them (knowingly or unknowingly) to break the rules.

-The list is updated quarterly and is available on the WADA website here.
-Please take note of the warning at the top of that page – this is not an exhaustive list of people to avoid associating with.
+The list is updated quarterly and is available on the WADA website.
+Please note that this is not an exhaustive list of people to avoid associating with.
 Athletes should make sure that they are not receiving assistance from anyone on the WADA Prohibited Association List OR anyone currently serving an anti-doping ban (be they serving a ban in their capacity as an Athlete or an Athlete Support Person).
 UKAD maintains a current sanctions list of all persons (including both Athletes and Athlete Support Personnel) under its jurisdiction that are currently serving a ban.

 The WADA Prohibited Association List and UKAD current sanctions list are the best places to start if you are concerned that you may be associating with a banned person.
 However, please be aware that UKAD (and all other Anti-Doping Organisations) recognises and enforces bans that are imposed by other Anti-Doping Organisations.
 Therefore, these two lists are not a definitive list of all persons to avoid associating with as an Athlete.